naegelyd/recordtype/README.txt

 Specifying Fields
 -----------------

-Fields can be specified as in namedtuple, as either a string specifing the field names, or as a list of field names.
+Fields can be specified as in namedtuple: as either a string specifing the field names, or as a list of field names.
 These two uses are equivalent::